 Please click here to read the FDA’s latest information on Breast Implant Associated ALCL.
 This relatively new, but extremely rare condition has been shown to be associated with textured implants made from certain companies.
 Dr. Marshall’s textured implants from Mentor have not been found to be associated with ALCL.

 How much does breast implant surgery cost?

 Prices can vary depending on the type of implant (saline vs silicone) and placement of the implant (submuscular placement requires general anesthesia), but the range is $5000-8000.00.
-This includes your surgery fee, anesthesia, operating room, all post-operative visits, Root of Skin growth factor serum, and three laser scar treatments.
+This includes your surgery fee, anesthesia, operating room, your post-operative bra/compression, and all post-operative visits.
 Your consultation fee will also be deducted from this price.

 Where are the surgeries performed?

-Dr. Marshall performs surgery in his Biltmore Park office, at Pardee Hospital in Hendersonville, NC, and at Haywood Regional Medical Center in Clyde, NC.
+Dr. Marshall performs surgery in his South Asheville, Biltmore Forest office, at the brand new, state-of-the-art Outpatient Surgery Center of Asheville (OSCA) and at Haywood Regional Medical Center in Clyde, NC.